 Bigger is almost always better when it comes to planters.
 Look for containers wider than 16 inches.
 You can fit more soil and more plants in bigger planters, and increase the visual impact of the display.
 Larger containers won’t dry out as quickly, either.
 A container that’s too small will force the plants to become root-bound (or potbound), with roots circling the pot seeking out soil and nutrients.
 Keep in mind a drawback to larger containers: portability.
 Urns and heavy containers need to be placed before you plant them, or you can use planter caddies to move filled containers.

-Plant a Large Container
+How to Plant Flowers in a Large Planter

 - Fill the planter three-fourths full with a moisture-retaining potting mix that also contains a slow-release fertilizer.